Site search

 Mole in place at the Archives

-The issue of slavery divided the country under AbrahamĀ Lincoln’s Presidency.
+Today's post comes from National Archives Office of Strategy and Communications staff writer Rob Crotty.
+The issue of slavery divided the country under Abraham Lincoln's Presidency.
 The national argument was simple: either keep slavery or abolish it.
-But Abraham Lincoln, known as the Great Emancipator, may have also been known as the Great Colonizer when heĀ supported a third direction to the slavery debate: move African Americans somewhere else.
-Long before [...]
+But Abraham Lincoln, known as the Great Emancipator, may have also been known as the Great Colonizer when … Continue reading Lincoln to Slaves: Go Somewhere Else

 Thanksgiving, as American as apple pie